serranolabs-io/serranolabs.io-site/docs/flow.md

 #### Enthusiasm

 When you are enthused over the present moment, you are experiencing the highest flow of energy.
 Whatever you are doing requires you to exert a great amount of energy, so your flow is wider and faster.
 In other words, your mindfulness is at the perfect ratio: your attention is sharp & and fast, and your awareness is wide & clear.
+This state of flow requires that you are in full acceptance of the situation to the point where you embrace problems as a source of joy.
+This means that you must be in acceptance and enjoyment to experience this state of flow.

 ##### The Most Fascinating Aspect About Enthusiasm